VincentWei/gvfb/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-## AUTHORS
+## Authors

 The current maintainers and/or developers:

 * Vincent Wei

-The following people have been involved in the development of GVFB:
+The following people had been involved in the development of GVFB:

 * WANG Xubin